Home » Destinations » Mauritius » 18 Best Photo Locations in Mauritius: Instagram Spots

 This spot can quickly get crowded, so if you want to get the best photos, I recommend visiting early in the morning.

-CLICK HERE TO BOOK AN INSTAGRAM TOUR OF MAURITIUS
+CHECK PRICE FOR AN INSTAGRAM TOUR OF MAURITIUS

 colorful umbrellas at the caudan waterfront | Instagrammable places in Mauritius